allan-bonadio/squishy_electron_4/docGen/docSrc/gettingStarted/gettingStarted.md

 <img src=setVoltage2.png style='float: left' />
 <video src=voltagePull.mp4 controls style='float: none' > </video>

-You can drag the offwhite voltage line on the main wave to change the voltage shape.
+To change the voltage shape, you can drag the offwhite voltage line on the main wave .
 Hold down shift for a straighter line.
 <div style='clear: both'></div>